-Advisor: Dr. Denise Scameheorn, (269) 927-8100 ext.
-5017 scameheorn@lakemichigancollege.edu
+Advisor: Dr. Denise Scameheorn, (269) 927-8775 scameheo@lakemichigancollege.edu

 Meeting the degree requirements for the Associate in Arts degree is the most typical curriculum if you are planning to transfer to a Philosophy program at a four-year college or university.
 It is essential that you consult with an academic advisor for the specific requirements of the college you plan to attend.